 One introduction class about framework internship and work plan, expectations of and from students; examples of good internships and autonomous work under supervision.

-Internship of 3 weeks/15 working days in the Netherlands or abroad (4 ec);
+Internship of at least 15 working days in the Netherlands or abroad (4 ec);

 Evaluation of the practical skills (50%);